monkeytypegame/monkeytype/CONTRIBUTING.md

    - Run `firebase projects:list` to find your firebase project id.

-1. Generate a Firebase Admin private key
+6. Generate a Firebase Admin private key

    - In your Firebase console, go to Project Settings > Service Accounts
    - Click "Generate New Private Key"
    - Save as `serviceAccountKey.json` in the `functions/` directory

-1. Enable Firebase Authentication
+7. Enable Firebase Authentication

    - In the Firebase console, go to Authentication
    - Click on `Email/Password`, enable it and save
    - Click on `Google`, add a support email and save

+8. Enable Firebase Firestore

+   - In the Firebase console, go to Cloud Firestore
+   - Create database
+   - Start in test mode
+   - Select default location and enable

 ## Building and Running